vladimiryardan/Taffy-Wiki/So-you-want-to:-Create-a-dead-simple-CRUD-API.md

 There are two types of resources: Collections and Members.
 You can think of Collections like ColdFusion Query objects, and Members like ColdFusion structs.
 A collection resource represents a collection of member-resource data.
 The `/students` URI represents the collection of all students, while `/students/12` URI represents a single member of the students collection.
 It is because of this URI distinction that we separate collections and members into different ColdFusion Components (CFCs).

 You can name the CFCs anything you like, but I tend to name mine `thingCollection` and `thingMember` to be consistent and clear.
 Put them in the `/resources` subfolder of your API.
+Interested in using sub-folders inside `/resources`?
+See [[Organizing your resources into subfolders]].

 **resources/studentCollection.cfc**